 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

 Under the Worker's Compensation Act, s.
-102.13, an insurance company or self-insured employer may request that an injured worker submit to reasonable examinations by a physician, chiropractor, psychologist, dentist or podiatrist of its choice.
+102.13, an insurance company or self-insured employer may request that an injured worker submit to reasonable examinations by a physician, chiropractor, psychologist, dentist, podiatrist, physician assistant or advanced practice nurse prescriber of its choice.
 This examination is usually referred to as an independent medical examination.

 When compensation is claimed for loss of earning capacity, the insurance company or self-insured employer may request that the injured worker submit to reasonable examination(s) by a vocational expert of its choice.